Guide to the Budget Process

 Strategic phase

 The strategic phase generally occurs from June to December.
-This involves the development of an overall strategy for the Budget, including strategic priorities and targets for spending, revenue, the projected fiscal surplus and public debt intentions.
+This involves the development of an overall strategy for the Budget, including strategic priorities and targets for spending, revenue, operating balance and public debt intentions.

 Decisions taken during the strategic phase are reflected in the Government's Budget Policy Statement (BPS) which is required to be tabled in Parliament by no later than 31 March.